Neha856/AI_Assisted_Analog_and_MixedSignal_Internship/README.md

 # Section 1 - Understanding given github repo using Chatgpt, Copilot and Codex
-## Part1 : Giving AI prompt and following its instruction
+## Learning 1 : Giving AI prompt and following its instruction
 ### What is the overview of the given github repo

 This repository demonstrates a complete mixed-signal physical design flow by integrating an analog 2:1 multiplexer macro into a digital implementation flow using open-source EDA tools.
 It includes transistor-level Verilog models, custom analog layout, LEF/LIB generation, DRC verification, and OpenLane-based RTL-to-GDSII implementation.
 The project provides practical insight into how analog IP blocks are abstracted and incorporated into a digital SoC design flow.